kyma-project/community/docs/guidelines/releases-guidelines/07-api-gateway-release-process.md

    Replace {RELEASE_VERSION} with the new `api-gateway` release version, for example, `1.2.0`.

 6. Create the new version.
-   1. Push the tag to trigger a postsubmit job that creates the GitHub release.
+   1. Push the tag to trigger a postsubmit job that creates a GitHub release.
 Check whether the release is available under [releases](https://github.com/kyma-project/api-gateway/releases).

       ```bash
       git push upstream {RELEASE_VERSION}